2025 Sarasvati Award, Honorable Mention: Matriarchy in Bronze Age Crete

 Saturday, March 29, 2025, Westward Look Inn, Tucson AZ

-facilitated by Luisah Teish and Leilani Birely
+Facilitated by Luisah Teish and Leilani Birely

 Flow by Monica Stewart